BeXeB/SC2Bot/HowToSetup.md

 - If you are using the aforementioned repository, put the SC2Bot into their "bots" folder
-- Then via command line, navigate to the cpp_modules folder of our bot
-- Ensure that the vsstudio folder is empty, or only consists of the "generate_vs2022.bat" file, which will not be used here
-- Enter the command 'docker build -t .', which allows you to build the image of our cpp_modules for the target os architecture, such that it works inside the container
+- Make sure that the file in `SC2Bot/cpp_modules/entrypoint.sh` has LF line separators
+- Open a terminal in SC2Bot and enter the following commands
+  - `cd .\cpp_modules\`
+  - `docker-compose up --build`
+    - This will compile the cpp code to a python module that can be used in [local-play-bootstrap](https://github.com/aiarena/local-play-bootstrap)
-- Then, via command line, navigate to the local-play-bootstrap folder, in which you must change the "matches" file, to include a match with SC2Bot
+- Navigate to the local-play-bootstrap folder, in which you must change the `matches` file, to include a match with SC2Bot
+  - The name of the bot in the match must be the same as the folder name of the bot
+- Navigate to the root of the local-play-bootstrap folder and enter the following command:
+  - `docker-compose up`
-- Lastly, while still using the command line at the root of the local-play-bootstrap folder, run the 'docker compose up' command.
-The container should now build, and the match will start
+    - The container should now build, and all matches entered in the `matches` file will start